 A truly spectacular Bastille Day fireworks show at the Eiffel Tower sends dazzling bursts of light across the Parisian night sky.
 The show follows a unique theme each year - and each year, you'll swear the display is the best ever.

-Up to about a million Parisians and Paris visitors picnic and relax all afternoon on the Champ de Mars, the large grassy green space surrounding the Eiffel Tower.
+Up to about a million Parisians and Paris visitors picnic and relax all afternoon on the Champ de Mars, the large grassy green space surrounding the Eiffel Tower, as they celebrate the French independence day.

 If you want to drink wine or champagne as part of your picnic, start early because alcohol consumption is banned on Champ de Mars after 4pm.